titorodriguez/dbt_cloud_project/README.md

 # dbt_cloud_project
-Repository to build dbt project with snowflake
+Repository to build a dbt cloud project with snowflake